 See the Checklist of CITES Species

 CITES, the Convention on International Trade in Endangered Species of Wild Fauna and Flora, is an international agreement between governments which aims to ensure that international trade in animals and plants does not threaten the survival of species in the wild.
 CITES protects tens of thousands of species from over-exploitation through international trade.
 These species are listed in three CITES Appendices, based on the degree of protection required.
 Efficient access to these Appendices – and to information on species listed in other Multilateral Environmental Agreements such as the Convention on Migratory Species (CMS) – is critical for managing endangered and threatened species.

 However, until recently, access to these data sets has been limited, and it was not possible to generate downloadable lists of species organized by country of occurrence.
 Every time a new species was added to the CITES Appendices, each country or region that implements the Convention had to update their own systems independently.
 This resulted in a lack of consistency across countries, and innovative developments – such as the electronic issue of trade permits and automation of reporting processes – have been difficult to progress.

 Species+, developed by UNEP-WCMC and the CITES Secretariat, provides a centralized portal for accessing key information about the taxonomy, legislation, distribution and relevant trade restrictions for all species that are listed in the Appendices of CITES and CMS, as well as those covered by the EU Wildlife Trade Regulations.
 The Species+/CITES Checklist Application Programming Interface (API) also increases the ability of CITES Authorities to automatically update their national systems with information maintained in Species+ and the CITES Checklist, increasing standardisation and reducing errors and duplication of effort.

 Our team brings a unique combination of scientific and technical expertise in the diverse fields of international wildlife trade, taxonomy and biodiversity conventions, and the design, building and management of online databases, portals and tools.

-Project Leader Kelly Malsch works with Agnieszka Figiel to keep the websites up to date, accurate and easy to use.
+Project Leader Kelly Malsch works with Frances Davis and Agnieszka Figiel to keep the websites up to date, accurate and easy to use.